-These are general tips that apply to most types of termite bait stations.
+- These are general tips that apply to most types of termite bait stations.
 They include:

 Mapping Out the Affected Area

-- The distance between each bait station should be between 8 and 12 feet depending on the brand and the extent of infestation.
+- The distance between each bait station should be between 8 and 12 feet depending on the brand and the infestation extent.

-Make sure the locations do not coincide with the roof drip-lines.
-This will prevent water from getting into the bait station which may affect results or damage the cartridges.
+Make sure the locations do not coincide with the roof drip lines.
+This will prevent water from getting into the bait station, affecting results, or damage the cartridges.

 Some products come with an auger to facilitate easy digging.
-If the brand of your choice does not have a digging tool, you can buy one separately or use your garden shovel.
+If your chosen brand does not have a digging tool, you can buy one separately or use your garden shovel.

-Make your holes deeper than the length of the bait station to prevent damage to the cartridges by ground water.
+Make your holes deeper than the bait station’s length to prevent damage to the cartridges by groundwater.